stratapp/stratapp-website/_blog/stratapp-is-a-consulting-goldmine.md

 Imagine filtering globally or locally by unlimited combinations of geography, levels, functions, verticals and horizontals.

-This level of real time alignment and insight is unprecedented - giving progressive CEOs, leaders, employees and consultants unlimited opportunities to innovate strategy execution and day to day work.
+This level of real time alignment and insight is truly unprecedented in B2B tech - giving progressive CEOs, leaders, employees and consultants unlimited opportunities to innovate strategy execution and day to day work.

 ### Consulting Deliverables (no more static docs)